ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Always display Mana and Life values above the globes.
 - D2 can load all files, even those opened with Microsoft Excel (disabled by default).
 - Display the stats current value (without magical bonus) like Magic/gold find or maximum resistances.
-- PlugY is localized in English, French, German, Italian, Spanish, Polish.
+- PlugY is localized in English, French, German, Italian, Spanish, Polish, *Portuguese, Japanese, Korean, Chinese, Polish, *Russian.
+  (* - required informal localization of the game.)

+v11.00 changes :
+- PlugY works for 1.13d version of LoD too.
+- A complete support of all languages in game.

 v10.00 changes :